Move Over Probiotics. Synbiotics Are the Gut Supplement You Need

 - Bifidobacterium infantis (found in breast milk) and bifidobacterium longum (this one has documented mood-boosting benefits) paired with FOS and GOS (onions, chicory, garlic, asparagus, Jerusalem artichokes, and cruciferous vegetables)

 3. Get synbiotics in supplement form.
-You can get capsuled probiotics that also contain a synergistic prebiotic.
+Look for probiotics that also contain a synergistic prebiotic.
 It’s a one-stop shop to a strong microbiome.

 It’s a good idea to double-check what the company combines.
 Keep in mind that more strains isn’t necessarily better (even the good soldiers fight with each other to survive) and be sure you’re taking the right probiotic strains with the right prebiotic fibers.
 Trustworthy companies will choose microbial strains that get along with each other, and will target the prebiotic fiber to the strains in the capsule.